juroyye/ToDoMernProj/ReadMe.md

 Getting Started: https://trello.com/b/bYSrfqna/todoapp

-Unsolved Problems: N/A
+Unsolved Problems: One problem, I can't get my complete task to render back to false in the database once I unclick the checkbox.

-Future Enhancements: Stylistic chamges, import images that offer personality to each task
+Future Enhancements: Stylistic changes, import images that offer personality to each task